 A more proactive approach to post-judgment collection is the writ of execution.
 Thirty days after obtaining a final judgment, a creditor can request a writ of execution from the clerk of the court.
-Once the clerk issues the writ of execution, the writ permits a Texas constable to seize the judgment debtor’s non-exempt property and sell it at action.
+Once the clerk issues the writ of execution, the writ permits a Texas constable to seize the judgment debtor’s non-exempt property and sell it at auction.
 The proceeds of the sale are used to satisfy the judgment; however, there are fees associated with this process that must be considered prior to utilizing this option.

 Writ of Garnishment

 A judgment creditor should consider a writ of garnishment if a writ of execution is not practical due to the judgment debtor’s lack of sufficient non-exempt property in Texas.
-A writ of garnishment allows the judgment creditor to garnish property belonging to the judgment debtor currently in the possession of third party banks.
-This is a very attractive option for the judgment creditor because the process is straight forward and banks are typically very cooperative.
-Therefore, if you know of the third party institution that possesses the judgment debtor’s assets, this mechanism may be a worthwhile route for you.
+A writ of garnishment allows the judgment creditor to garnish property belonging to the judgment debtor currently in the possession of third-party banks.
+This is a very attractive option for the judgment creditor because the process is straightforward and banks are typically very cooperative.
+Therefore, if you know of the third-party institution that possesses the judgment debtor’s assets, this mechanism may be a worthwhile route for you.

 Post-judgment discovery is another tool commonly used in the post-judgment collection process, especially if the asset search yields unsatisfactory results.
 This process is used to obtain information directly from the judgment debtor about his or her non-exempt assets.
 Similar to turnover orders, this method exposes the judgment debtor to the same types of penalties and sanctions to compel compliance.
 Typically, attorneys’ fees are not recoverable for post-judgment collection efforts; however, if you have to file a motion to compel to obtain responses to post-judgment discovery, the judgment debtor can be ordered to pay the fees incurred for the motion to compel process.

-Enforcing Out of State Judgments
+Enforcing Out-of-State Judgments

+Maybe you don’t need post-judgment collections in Texas.
 Judgments obtained in other states are considered “foreign judgments” and are governed by Chapter 35 of the Civil Practice & Remedies Code (Uniform Enforcement of Foreign Judgments Act or “UEFJA”).
 In order to enforce such a judgment in the state of Texas, the judgment must be domesticated by filing the proper documents with the clerk of court.
 Once properly domesticated, the judgment is treated as a Texas judgment and the judgment creditor can proceed with attempting to collect any non-exempt property located in Texas.

-In Texas, the post-judgment collection process can be challenging without proper guidance; however, our attorneys have successfully collected judgments for many clients.
+Post-judgment collections in Texas can be challenging without proper guidance; however, our attorneys have successfully collected judgments for many clients.
 We have also successfully defended and protected clients from overly aggressive judgment creditors as we handle post-judgment collection matters for both creditors and debtors.
 We invite you to seek the advice of one of our experienced attorneys if you are seeking to collect a judgment or need to protect yourself from excessive collection attempts.

 This article is intended as a general educational overview of the subject matter and is not intended to be a comprehensive survey of recent jurisprudence, nor a substitute for legal advice for a specific legal matter.
 If you have a legal issue, please consult an attorney.